hackclub/hackclub/workshops/weather_grapher/readme.md

   </div>
 </body>
 ```
-The `form-control` class applies some preset styling to make the input field look sleek and the mr-1 class adds a slight right margin.
+The `form-control` class applies some preset styling to make the input field look sleek and the `mr-1` class adds a slight margin to the right.
 The `placeholder` attribute adds preset text to the input field when nothing is entered in it.
 We also added (YYYY-MM-DD) to the placeholder because that it is the only date format that the API will accept, which we'll see later when we look at the documentation.
 We also made the date input fields a little longer so the placeholder text is able to fit.

-Add a `<button>` with a label of "Graph" with attributes `class="btn btn-outline-primary mr-1" onclick="getData()`.
+Add a `<button>` with a label of "Graph" with attributes `class="btn btn-outline-primary mr-1" onclick="getData()"`.
 The `btn` class adds some preset styling to make the button look sleek and the `btn-outline primary` class adds a color transition when you hover over the button.
 We'll write the `getData()` function later in the Javascript section.

 ```HTML